 Other rare causes may include (usually only when there are multiple lumps):

-If your veterinarian suspects panniculitis, he will perform a skin biopsy.
-There are a few ways to get a skin sample for study.
+If your veterinarian suspects panniculitis, they will perform a skin biopsy.
+There are a few ways to get a skin sample for this study.
 Some options are a fine needle aspiration or a punch biopsy.

 Your vet will also do tests to rule out cancer, which has some of the same symptoms as panniculitis.